GEDI: A Graph-based End-to-end Data Imputation Framework: Methodology

 Next, we apply the Transformer model to learn the contextual information for each feature.
-We adopt the same encoder structure as its original paper \cite{vaswani2017attention} without adding positional embeddings since there is no ordering among features.
-Specifically, the Transformer block contains a multi-head self-attention layer (MHA) followed by a feedforward layer (FF), and the residual block \cite{he2016deep} is imposed on each layer followed by a layer normalization (LN) \cite{ba2016layer}.
-The pipeline of the transformer block is shown in \ref{fig:feature_encoder}.
-We pass all features into the transformer encoder with two stacked layers, followed by a pooling layer which computes the mean representation of the outputs from the transformer.
-Both transformers and pooling layers take $M$ as the sequence attention mask and pooling mask so that only $X_{ij}$ with $M_{ij}=1$ contributes to the final representation of the observation $X_i$.
+We utilize the same encoder architecture as the original Transformer paper~\cite{vaswani2017attention}, without positional embeddings since there is no inherent ordering among the features.
+The Transformer block consists of a multi-head self-attention layer (MHA), a feedforward layer (FF), and residual connections~\cite{he2016deep}, followed by layer normalization (LN)~\cite{ba2016layer} (refer to Figure~\ref{fig:feature_encoder}).
+We feed all features into the Transformer with two stacked layers, and then apply a pooling layer to compute the mean representation of the outputs from the Transformer.
+Both the Transformer and pooling layers use the missing mask $M$ as the sequence attention mask and pooling mask respectively, ensuring that only $X_{ij}$ with $M_{ij}=1$ contribute to the final representation of the observation $X_{i\cdot}$.
 The full pipeline is